Pancreas: Cellular development

-Pancreatic progenitor cells are precursor cells that differentiate into the functional pancreatic cells, including exocrine centroacinar cells, endocrine islet cells, and ductal cells.
+Pancreatic progenitor cells are precursor cells that differentiate into the functional pancreatic cells, including exocrine acinar and ductal cells, and endocrine islet cells.
 These progenitor cells are characterised by the co-expression of the transcription factors PDX1 and NKX6-1.

 The cells of the exocrine pancreas differentiate through molecules that induce differentiation including follistatin, fibroblast growth factors, and activation of the Notch receptor system.
 Development of the exocrine acini progresses through three successive stages.
 These are the predifferentiated, protodifferentiated, and differentiated stages, which correspond to undetectable, low, and high levels of digestive enzyme activity, respectively.

 Pancreatic progenitor cells differentiate into endocrine islet cells under the influence of neurogenin-3 and ISL1, but only in the absence of notch receptor signaling.
 Under the direction of a Pax gene, the endocrine precursor cells differentiate to form alpha and gamma cells.
 Under the direction of Pax-6, the endocrine precursor cells differentiate to form beta and delta cells.
 The pancreatic islets form as the endocrine cells migrate from the duct system to form small clusters around capillaries.
 This occurs around the third month of development, and insulin and glucagon can be detected in the human fetal circulation by the fourth or fifth month of development.

 Function

-The pancreas is involved in blood sugar control and metabolism within the body, and also in the secretion of substances (collectively pancreatic juice) that help digestion.
+The pancreas is involved in blood sugar control and metabolism within the body and also in the secretion of substances (collectively pancreatic juice) that help digestion.
 These functions are divided into an endocrine role, relating to the secretion of insulin and other hormones within pancreatic islets that help control blood sugar levels and metabolism, and an exocrine role, relating to the secretion of pancreatic digestive enzymes.